Read Darren’s house party advice for owners of small furry pets

 - Make or buy some small furry pet toys so they have something to occupy themselves with if they’re awake.
 Foraging trays are a great idea to keep your pets busy; all you need is a tray, some hay, pet-safe herbs, and their favourite treats – hours of fun!

-All of us at Molesey Vets in East Molesey wish you a wonderful time over the holiday season.
+All of us at Molesey Vets in East Molesey wish you a wonderful time over the holiday season or whenever you are having your party.
 We want your small furry pets to have a good time too, so do try to follow the above advice and contact us if you notice any problems with your pets.